-- Organises and when available undertakes diagnostics tests as required, for example taking blood and other samples for analysis either at the patients side or sent away to a laboratory. - Independently assesses needs for, and performs therapeutic procedures such as joint immobilisation, pharmacological intervention in the form of patient group directions for oral medications or injections, immunisations, and wound management. - Perform a thorough and comprehensive patient assessment and management to ensure that the individual needs of each patient are met within the individual practitioner's scope of practice. - Demonstrate an understanding and application of evidence based practice. - Develop and maintain integrated working with the GPs and multi-disciplinary teams within surgeries, out of hour's services, minor injury units, and other health care settings. - Contribute to the care and management of frequent callers. - Undertake other additional clinical skills, which have been formally agreed by the Trusts Clinical Directorate. - Where necessary, ensure continuity of care to patients being transported to hospital when circumstances dictate (i.e., ambulance technician crew in attendance). - Where necessary, ensure continuity of care by following up on and managing patients already seen by another health care professional.
-Demonstrate a developing ability to process and communicate complex facts, and interprets and acts appropriately on the information with a large degree of autonomy.
-Recognises their own personal and clinical development needs and recognise the limits of their own practice.
-Shows an ability to organise self and others workload in an effective and efficient way Identifies and assists in the collection of data for audit and research purposes as required Demonstrate personal accountability in their everyday practice and an understanding of their responsibility for staff to which they delegate actions.
-The post holder will be expected to adopt a flexible attitude to take account of the changing needs of the service as dictated by patient and organisational need.
-The post holder may be required to carry out a job of equal or less value than this post with relevant training to maintain service delivery.
-Corporate Maintain good corporate and clinical governance Governance arrangements, including risk management.
-Embrace high standards of employment practice and act in accordance with the appropriate corporate governance.
-Promote the vision, values and goals of the organisation.
-Ensure that the Trust's funds are properly used, Performance Management represent value for money and can withstand public scrutiny, for example using equipment and consumables Act within Standing Orders and Standing Financial Instructions of the Trust.
+- Organises and when available undertakes diagnostics tests as required, for example taking blood and other samples for analysis either at the patient's side or sent away to a laboratory. - Independently assesses needs for, and performs therapeutic procedures such as joint immobilisation, pharmacological intervention in the form of patient group directions for oral medications or injections, immunisations, and wound management. - Perform a thorough and comprehensive patient assessment and management to ensure that the individual needs of each patient are met within the individual practitioner's scope of practice. - Demonstrate an understanding and application of evidence-based practice. - Utilise evidence-based practice in combination with underpinning knowledge in order to provide a high level of care for patients. - Develop and maintain integrated working with the GPs and multi-disciplinary teams within surgeries, out of hour's services, minor injury units, and other health care settings. - Contribute to the care and management of frequent callers. - Undertake other additional clinical skills, which they consider and can demonstrate are within their individual scope of practice

+- Where necessary, ensure continuity of care to patients being transported to hospital when circumstances dictate (i.e., ambulance technician crew in attendance). - Where necessary, ensure continuity of care by following up on and managing patients already seen by another health care professional. - Demonstrate a developed ability to process and communicate complex facts, and interprets and acts appropriately on the information with a large degree of autonomy. - Ability to work and communicate effectively in occasionally hostile or antagonistic environments - Recognises their own personal and clinical development needs and recognise the limits of their own practice. - Shows an ability to organise self and others workload in an effective and efficient way - Identifies and assists in the collection of data for audit and research purposes as required - Demonstrate personal accountability in their everyday practice and an understanding of their responsibility for staff to which they delegate actions. - The post holder will be expected to adopt a flexible attitude to take account of the changing needs of the service as dictated by patient and organisational need. - Contribute to local educational and developmental events e.g. Key Skills or CPD workshops - The post holder will be expected to be deployed primarily on a DCA, however when required will be deployed in SRV's. - may be required to carry out a job of equal or less value than this post with relevant training to maintain service delivery.